liaof/challenge-5/README.md

 ![Things that make me hate life](Screenshots/rageinducing.jpg)<br />
 As you can see, even when the current time is larger than 9, js:26 still returns a value of false while js:27 returns a value of true

 I have no idea why this happens.
+I have logging all throughout my auditTasks function, please take a look at wtf I'm doing wrong.

 ### Other Screenshots